 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 We are also affiliates of wine.com and may earn a commission if you choose to purchase through our links.
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

-Looking for a warm cozy meal perfect for a busy autumn weeknight?
+Looking for a warm cozy meal perfect for everything from a holiday table to a busy autumn weeknight?
 Curried Pumpkin Soup to the rescue!

 Curried Pumpkin Soup was one of those dishes my mom made all the time when I was growing up.